Rating-Coin/Site/docs/doc1.md

 ## What's in it for me

-Consumer - You being a customer now need not to be referring to multiples platforms/website to know a reputation score.
-You as an individual can participate in rating others products, other person, others business and get rewarded from the pool.
+Consumer - No more referring to multiples platforms/website to know a reputation score.
+As an individual one can participate in rating others products, other person, others business and get rewarded from the pool.

-Business - A low cost,secured and decentralized version of CRM is now availabe to get rated of their existing product or services across verticals.
+Business - A low cost,secured and decentralized version of CRM is now availabe to get feedback as rating for their existing product or services across verticals.

 ## Phasellus